What Happens if a Flight is Overbooked? Who‘s Bumped & Claim Compensation

 Why Do Airlines Overbook Flights?

 Airlines use past data to guess how many people won’t show up.
 Business travelers often change plans quickly.
 Leisure travelers might miss connecting flights.
 Overbooking makes sure flights aren’t half-empty.
 That helps airlines make more money.
-It’s legal everywhere.
+It is permitted and regulated in most major aviation jurisdictions worldwide.
 It just sucks when their guesses are wrong and you’re the one stuck.

 This happens more often during busy times like holidays, weekends and school breaks.
 Fewer people skip flights then.
 It’s also common on popular short routes where demand is high.
 Airlines want to sell as many seats as they can there.